MBSsciencing/SampSamp/README.txt

 Version History:

+-----2.1 FORK (MBSsciencing) ----
+* Changes to GUIDE to make trigoff on startup, and default save location a file on C drive (previously Yuri U drive)
+* Changes to .m file to force handle update so trig off is forced.
+Without those changes, sampsamp will continue to save data but will not plot photodiode or data unless you toggle trig on and off again.

 --- 2.1 ---
 * Added a conversion script that converts the data output from SampSamp into a format useable by LabView
 * Fixed issue with saving timestamps in incorrect format